 Supplement: IEEE 2013 Conference on Technology for Homeland Security: Best Papers

 Homeland Security Affairs is proud to again publish the best papers from the IEEE Conference on Technology for Homeland Security.
 The 2013 conference selected one paper as the “best” overall, plus one “best” paper from each of four tracks: Attack Prep, Biometrics and Forensics, Borders and Maritime Security, and Cyber Security.
+Download the full issue.

 The award for best conference paper overall went to “Analysis of the Effects of Image Transformation, Template Selection, and Partial Information on Face Recognition with Time-Varying Expressions For Homeland Security Applications” by Iliana V. Voynichka and Dalila B. Megherbi.
 The authors study the impact of various reduction techniques and partial image captures on the accuracy of facial recognition in the presence of facial expression and other uncertainty.
 Broadly accessible to a general technical audience, this paper provides a strong overview of facial recognition that positions the paper well, but selects a specific exemplar experiment that could be broadly applied across other aspects of facial recognition with similar complexity.